Frederick II, Holy Roman Emperor: Birth and naming

 Frederick's birth was accompanied by gossip and rumour on account of his mother's advanced age.
 According to Albert of Stade and Salimbene, he was not the son of Henry and Constance but was presented to Henry as his own after a faked pregnancy.
 His real father was variously described as a butcher of Jesi, a physician, a miller or a falconer.
 Frederick's birth was also associated with a prophecy of Merlin.
 According to Andrea Dandolo, writing at some distance but probably recording contemporary gossip, Henry doubted reports of his wife's pregnancy and was only convinced by consulting Joachim of Fiore, who confirmed that Frederick was his son by interpretation of Merlin's prophecy and the Erythraean Sibyl.
 A later legend claims that Constance gave birth in the public square of Jesi to silence doubters.
 Constance took unusual measures to prove her pregnancy and its legitimacy and Roger of Howden reports that she swore on the gospels before a papal legate that Frederick was her son by Henry.
 It is probable that these public acts of affirmation on account of her age gave rise to some false rumours.

 In the spring of 1195, a few months after her husband Henry had been crowned king of Sicily and not long after the birth of her son, Empress Constance continued her journey to Palermo.
 After the unexpected death of his wife's nephew Tancred of Lecce, Henry had hurried over to assume power and to have himself crowned king.
-Frederick was entrusted to the care of the duchess of Spoleto, whose husband, Conrad I of Urslingen, had been named duke by Frederick Barbarossa.
-The young Frederick stayed in Foligno, a place located in papal territory and so under papal jurisdiction, until the death of his father, on 28 September 1197.
+Frederick was entrusted to the care of the Duchess of Spoleto, whose husband, Conrad I of Urslingen, had been named Duke by Frederick Barbarossa.
+The young Frederick stayed in Foligno, a place located in papal territory, until the death of his father, on 28 September 1197.